-Random forests are non-parametric ensemble machine learning algorithms that require the selection of two key parameters: the number of predictors in the random subset of each node ($m$) as the default value and the number of decision trees in the forest ($n$).
+Random forest is a non-parametric ensemble machine learning algorithm that requires the selection of two key parameters: the number of predictors in the random subset of each node ($m$) as the default value and the number of decision trees in the forest ($n$).
 This algorithm constructs multiple decision trees using bootstrapped training samples.
 At each node, a random sample of $m$ features from the total $p$ features is selected, and the algorithm identifies the optimal feature for creating a split.
 Predictions from the $n$ trees are then aggregated using the mean to determine the final output.
-The error rate is assessed using predictions of out-of-bag samples \citep{ziegel2003elements}.
-In this study, we used 500 trees to minimize the out-of-bag error , confirmed through five-fold cross-validation.
-Prediction coverage was evaluated by by calculating the 2.5\% and 97.5\% quantiles across all 500 trees.
-This was implemented the using the randomForest package in R \citep{liaw2002classification}.
+The error rate is assessed using predictions of out-of-bag samples \citep{hastie2009elements}.
+In this study, we used 500 trees to minimize the out-of-bag error, confirmed through five-fold cross-validation.
+Prediction coverage was evaluated by calculating the 2.5\% and 97.5\% quantiles across all 500 trees.
+This was implemented using the randomForest package in R \citep{liaw2002classification}.